 - Toasted Coconut – Sprinkle toasted coconut on top of the gluten free cupcakes.
 Toast coconut in a pan without any oil while stirring continuously.
 It is ready when the edges have turned light brown.

 Eggs are a vital ingredient in many gluten free baked goods.
 There are a few reasons why eggs are typically necessary when baking with gluten free ingredients.
-They help with the texture of the cupcakes, help bind the ingredients together and also act as a leavening agent which will help the cake or cupcakes rise.
+They help with the texture of the cupcakes, help bind the ingredients together, and act as a leavening agent, which will help the cake or cupcakes rise.

 While eggs are essential to many recipes, you can substitute them.
 There is a product called Bob’s Red Mill Egg Replacer.
 It is the best replacement I have found so far.

-You can definitely make this recipe dairy free using nondairy milk.
+You can definitely make this recipe dairy-free using non-dairy milk.
+You would also need to find dairy-free caramel.
 As for the frosting, it may be a little tricky.
 You can use non-hydrogenated palm shortening instead of butter.

 Yes, you can freeze easy caramel cupcakes.
-They are best if you DON’T frost them ahead of time and just freeze the cupcake.
-If you want to freeze the frosting also, put it separately in freezer bags.
+They are best if you DON’T frost them ahead of time and freeze the cupcake.
+If you want to freeze the frosting, put it separately in freezer bags.
 The most important part is making sure that they are stored in an airtight container.